Close

 View the Spec Sheet

-This 10W battery backup unit delivers emergency power to a wide range of Litetronics standard LED panels, troffers, strips and retrofits.
-In the event of a power outage, it supplies the connected fixture with 90-minutes of light, enabling sufficient visibility for occupants to safely exit the space.
+This 10W battery backup unit delivers emergency power to a wide range of Litetronics standard LED panels, troffers, strips, and retrofits.
+In the event of a power outage, it supplies the connected fixture with 90 minutes of light, enabling sufficient visibility for occupants to safely exit the space.
 The EB10 cycles through self-testing on a monthly basis, ensuring it’s always ready for action.
 In addition, an indicator light module displays color-coded lights that show the current operational status of the unit.
-The 10W models are suitable for lower ceiling spaces and the 20W model is for high-bay fixtures.
+The 10W models are suitable for lower ceiling spaces, and the 20W model is for high-bay fixtures.

 Additional Safety Features

-Look for these capabilities that take reduce maintenance demands and ensure the client’s emergency lighting is always ready when needed:
+Look for these capabilities that reduce maintenance demands and ensure the client’s emergency lighting is always ready when needed:

-Self-testing LED Emergency Lighting
+Self-Testing LED Emergency Lighting

 LED lights are known for their long, maintenance-free life, but testing is still vital when it comes to emergency lighting.
 Litetronics’ lights and batteries come with an automatic monthly self-testing function that is complemented with a status indicator light to show if it’s fully charged, in emergency mode, or about to run out of juice.
 Manual testing via optional remote is an add-on you may want to offer.